Verdugo, Devers power Red Sox past Braves in 10-8 win

 Red Sox: LHP Chris Sale (Tommy John recovery) threw a bullpen session at Triple-A Worcester. … RHP Tanner Houck (right flexor muscle) will pitch three innings at Worcester on Thursday.

-Braves: Acuña, who went 2 for 5, was back in the lineup after tweaking a pectoral muscle and leaving Sunday’s win at Miami. … Manager Brian Snitker said the team has yet to discuss how RHP Mike Soroka (Achilles) will be used when he’s cleared to return.
+Braves: Acuña, who went 2 for 5, was back in the lineup after tweaking a pectoral muscle and leaving Sunday’s win at Miami. … Snitker said the team has yet to discuss how RHP Mike Soroka (Achilles) will be used when he’s cleared to return.
 Snitker added that Soroka has yet to start throwing yet after his most recent setback and that it’s premature to speculate.

 BE CAREFUL

-Boston manager Alex Cora, who served a year’s suspension for his role in the Houston Astros’ sign-stealing scandal, has pressed home the importance to Boston pitchers about being careful not to violate Major League Baseball’s new rules that ban foreign substances being wiped on balls.
+Cora, who served a year’s suspension for his role in the Houston Astros’ sign-stealing scandal, has pressed home the importance to Boston pitchers about being careful not to violate Major League Baseball’s new rules that ban foreign substances being wiped on balls.
 Beginning Monday, pitchers are subject to ejection and a 10-game suspension if caught by umpires.

 “I know how embarrassing that is and how tough that is, not only on you as a person but your family, your friends and the people that love you,” Cora said.
 “Ten games, a year, two years, three years — it doesn’t matter.
 Being suspended is hell, and you don’t want to go through that.
 I was very open with them, and hopefully they understand that.”